 When plaintiffs responded to the sanctions motion on or about June 2, 2011, they submitted a Brief and the Certification of Francis Liu, one of their lawyers.
 Those pleadings constitute the complete motion record presented by the plaintiffs.
-Mr. Liu's eight-paragraph Certification the limited purpose of attaching the underlying documents same which plaintiffs previously submitted to the Court when they opposed TNCI's summary judgment motion.
-Conspicuously absent their original opposition pleadings is: (i) their objection to a single attorney time entry submitted by TNCI's counsel; (ii) any claim alleging a deficiency with TNCI's safe harbor letter; or (iii) any claim that the proceedings were tainted by imprimatur of the New Jersey Supreme Court.
-These new arguments appear only in the recently filed Certifications of Dr. Lee and his lawyer Mr. Kimm.
-In it was only after other words, its ruling that issued Court plaintiffs and their lawyers saw fit to raise these new arguments.
+Mr. Liu's eight-paragraph Certification served the limited purpose of attaching the documents same underlying plaintiffs previously submitted to the Court when they opposed TNCI's summary judgment motion.
+Conspicuously absent original opposition their from pleadings is: (i) their objection to a single attorney time entry submitted by TNCI's counsel; (ii) any claim alleging a deficiency with TNCI's safe harbor letter; or (iii) any claim that the were tainted by proceedings imprimatur of the New Jersey Supreme Court.
+These new arguments appear only in the recently filed Certifications of Dr. Lee and his lawyer Mr. Kimm. words, it was only after the other its ruling that issued plaintiffs and their lawyers saw fit to raise these new arguments.